populationgenomics/metamist/web/src/shared/components/pedigree/README.md

 ## constructTangleLayout() function

-This is likely the function that needs the most refactoring as it relies on deepcloning objects and recursive properties to work, which I don’t think are necessary but haven’t sat down to refactor it.
+This is likely the function that needs the most refactoring as it relies on deepcloning objects and recursive properties to work, which I don't think are necessary but haven't sat down to refactor it.
 This is inspired by https://observablehq.com/@nitaku/tangled-tree-visualization-ii

 ### Logic: